Process

 Patination-

 The final step in the process, patination.
-Chemicals and minerals are used to achieve an array of colors from a classic patina to an array of vibrant colors.
+Chemicals & minerals are used to achieve an array of colors from a classic patina to an array of vibrant colors.
 First, the bronze is heated with a propane torch by a Patina Artist.
 The Patina Artist then sprays different patina agents on the piece while hot, rapidly oxidizing the agents, producing intended colors and patterns on the piece.
 Once that patina is complete, the piece is sealed with a topcoat to lock in the patina.
-Cerakote, marine grade clear coat, or waxes are used in this final step.
+Cerakote, marine grade clear coat, or wax is used in this final step.